 “Ah, is that what that was, no worries, I had been wondering, because it seemed like you had an expansive knowledge of verbiage, but seemed to stumble over them sometimes.” he said but quickly switched tact to save her from shutting down in embarrassment.

-“Oh um K. Let’s see.
+“Oh, um, K. Let’s see.
 I was hunting on Grailin, an ice moon around Nelia 9.
 And it was cold, really cold, with winds constantly blowing throwing little bits of ice and dust at you, so I was wearing goggles.
-You know those protective kind over my eyes, and a mask over my lower face.
-Let’s see, there where cliffs and these cracks in the ice fields wide enough to walk down.”
+You know those protective kind, over my eyes, and a mask over my lower face.
+Let’s see, there were cliffs and these cracks in the ice fields wide enough to walk down.”

-“Didn’t your cybernetics have problems, I know mine do if it gets too cold?”
+“Didn’t your cybernetics have problems, I know mine does if it gets too cold?”